Ryzen 5 9600X

 Technical Specifications

-The official system requirements for "Monster Hunter: World" are stated to target a "1080p/30fps/HIGH" experience.bld4me selects recommended parts based on stable 60fps native performance (without frame generation).
+The official system requirements for "Monster Hunter: World" are stated to target a "1080p / 30 fps [HIGH]" experience.bld4me selects its recommended components based on achieving stable 1080p/60fps/MID settings at native performance, without frame generation or upscaling.

 At Steam launch (2018), many players described it as heavy, but on modern PCs it’s far more manageable.
 Still, CPU-heavy options such as volumetric/volume rendering can noticeably reduce FPS, so having a stronger CPU can help stabilize performance.